Meerut: Muslim conquests

-The city saw Sikh and Maratha invasions in the 18th century, with interruptions by Jats and Rohillas.
-Walter Reinhardt, an English soldier, established himself at Sardhana and some parts of the district came under his rule.
-Upon his death, they came into the hands of Begum Samru.
-During this time, the southern part of the district had remained under Marathas rule.
+The city saw Sikh and Maratha invasions in the 18th century, with interruptions by Taga Brahman and Rohillas.
+Walter Reinhardt, a European soldier, established himself at Sardhana, and some parts of the district came under his rule.
+Upon his death, these areas came into the hands of Begum Samru.
+During this time, the southern part of the district had remained under Maratha rule.

 Colonial era

 In 1803, with the fall of Delhi, Daulat Rao Scindia of the Marathas ceded the territory to the British East India Company (EIC).
-The cantonment of Meerut was set up in 1806 with particular key interests including its closeness to Delhi and its area inside the rich Ganges – Yamuna doab.
-With time Meerut advanced into one of the biggest and most vital military stations of India.
+The cantonment of Meerut was established in 1806 due to its proximity to Delhi and its location in the fertile Ganga–Yamuna Doab region.
 The city was made headquarters of the eponymous district in 1818.

-Meerut is famously associated with the 1857 rebellion against Company rule in India.
-The famous slogan "Dilli Chalo" ("Let's march to Delhi!") was first spoken in the city, and the Meerut cantonment was the place where the rebellion started.
+Meerut is often associated with the 1857 rebellion against Company rule in India.
+The slogan "Dilli Chalo" ("Let's march to Delhi!") was first spoken in the city, and the Meerut cantonment was the place where the rebellion started.
+Another name for Meerut is "Kranti Dhara," or "the land of revolution," denoting the place where India's independence movement began.

-The revolt, which catapulted Meerut into international prominence, started in March 1857 at Barrackpore, Bengal.
-Indian sepoy Mangal Pandey shot at two of his commanding officers, missed, made an unsuccessful attempt to commit suicide and was executed.
-By April, the fire of Pandey's Uprising scorched north India and reached Meerut, the second-largest East India Company garrison.
+The revolt, which catapulted Meerut into international prominence, began in March 1857 in Barrackpore, Bengal.
+Indian sepoy Mangal Pandey shot at two of his commanding officers, missed, then attempted suicide.
+He was later executed.
+By April, Pandey's uprising had spread across North India and reached Meerut, which was then the second-largest East India Company garrison.
 Here, Europeans and native sepoys were evenly balanced, with a little more than 2,000 on each side.
 The European cantonment was separated from the Indian one.
-Close by were Sadar Bazar and Lal Kurti Bazar, the latter named after the red uniforms worn by the Presidency armies.
+Sadar Bazar and Lal Kurti Bazar were close by, the latter named after the red uniforms worn by the Presidency armies.
 On 24 April 1857, Meerut's commander, Colonel Carmichael Smyth, paraded 90 Indian sepoys of the Bengal Cavalry, most of whom had come from Uttar Pradesh and Bihar.
-He ordered them to fire the new Enfield cartridges- 85 refused.
-The cartridges were covered with paper that had to be torn off; Muslim soldiers believed the paper was greased with pig fat and Hindus, with cow fat.
+He ordered the soldiers to fire the new Enfield cartridges they had been supplied with.
+The cartridges were covered with paper that had to be torn off, and Muslim soldiers believed the paper was greased with pig fat (pigs in religion) and Hindus thought it was greased with cow fat (cows in Hinduism).
+Thus, they refused to touch them when ordered to.